tdighe2001/LoL-Predicting-Duration/README.md

 # LoL-Predicting-Duration

+Our exploratory data analysis on this dataset an be found [here](https://tdighe2001.github.io/LoL-Comparing-Action/)

 ## Framing the Problem

 We examine the 2022 League of Legends data set and aim to predict the duration of a game with a regression model.
 Our response variable is the duration of a game as we found it interesting to be able to predict a game's length based on factors in-game.
 At the time of prediction we have all the information of the game played except for the explicit gamelength.
 In this process, we generate 2 models: a simple baseline model that uses 2 features, a final model that incorporates feature engineering.
 We also conduct a fairness analysis test to check the parity of our model.
 To evaluate our model, we used the metrics of: [root squared mean error](https://en.wikipedia.org/wiki/Coefficient_of_determination) and [coefficient of determination (R^2)](https://en.wikipedia.org/wiki/Coefficient_of_determination).
 We chose RMSE to determine accuracy of our models while heavily punishing larger errors and R^2 to determine how data fits the model, preventing overfitting.